 You can review the data access requirements for an app during or after installation.

 When you install an app, you’ll confirm the types of data access required by the app to function properly.

 After you install an app, you can see the types of data access required by the app on the app’s settings page.

-From the Admin console Home page, go to AppsGoogle Workspace Marketplace apps.
+In the Admin console, go to Menu AppsGoogle Workspace Marketplace appsApps list.